Calvin-Bonomo/CSCI3308_Project/README.md

 #### Completed:
 * set up handlebars
-* implement mor modular testing so each test can be a different file
+* implement more modular testing so each test can be a different file
 * implement header/footer partials (website modularity)
 * implemented partials needed for page rendering (HTML/HBS skeleton pages)
 * implemented tests-cases for the get method for all pages and routes